 MMI-MGMT primitives

+Overview

-The MMI-MGMT primitive takes an MMI management payload from the protocol modules, packages it into a ULI IE or MPX IE as shown in Figure ?, delivers it to the MLME-SAP, and then using the MLME-IE-NOTIFY primitive it is sent via either Command or the Enhanced Ack frames to the remote device.
+The MMI-MGMT primitives takes an MMI management payload from the protocol modules, packages it into either a ULI IE or MPX IE, as shown in Figure 4-2, delivers it to the MLME-SAP, and then using the MLME-IE-NOTIFY primitive it is sent via either Command or the Enhanced Ack frames to the remote device.
 At the remote device, the ULI IE or MPX IE is delivered to the MLME-SAP, where the MMI management service delivers the management payload to the identified ULI protocol module.